segmentio/segment-docs/src/connections/destinations/catalog/actions-google-analytics-4/index.md

 To achieve complete reporting, Google recommends use of their Firebase SDKs to send mobile data to Google Analytics 4.
 To assist in your implementation, Segment has a [Firebase destination](/docs/connections/destinations/catalog/firebase) available for mobile analytics.
 For more information on linking Google Analytics 4 properties to Firebase, see [Google Analytics 4 Firebase integration](https://support.google.com/analytics/answer/9289234?hl=en){:target="_blank"}.

-If you would like to supplement your Firebase implementation by sending mobile app events server-side, Segment's Google Analytics 4 destination can support this.
-To send mobile events server-side, configure the Firebase App ID in your Destination Settings.
-In each mapping, change Data Stream Type to `Mobile App` and set a Firebase App Instance ID so that data is routed to a mobile stream.
+The Segment Google Analytics 4 destination supports sending mobile app events server-side to supplement your Firebase implementation.
+To send mobile events server-side, configure the Firebase App ID in the Destination settings.
+In each mapping, change the Data Stream Type to `Mobile App` and set a Firebase App Instance ID so that data routes to a mobile stream.

 ### Reserved Names